3ml3ml/VetGeo-Main/README.md

 # [VetGeo] (http://vetgeo.com)

-### The free online cloud veterinary management system
+### Vetgeo an online cloud veterinary management system

-VetGeo is a new and free cloud vet management system created and maintained by [Oliver Dolan] & his team
+VetGeo is a new cloud vet management system created and maintained by [Oliver Dolan] & his team

 Stay up to date with the latest release and announcements on Twitter: